josesuarez-accenture/openathon-angular/lab-02/README.md

   {{color.name}}
 ```

 * **Property binding**  is also a one way binding from the data source to the view, allowing you to change value anytime at the component level.
 It defines and updates a variable's value in component and displays it in the view.
+Interpolation is a special syntax that Angular converts into property binding.
 You can make use of it using the square brackets '[ ]'.
 ```javascript
   [color] = "selectedColor"
 ```

-* **Event binding** is a one-way binding from  the view targe to the data source.
+* **Event binding** is a one-way binding from the view to the data source.
 For example it could be a button click, that calls a function.
 The event action is set between parentheses '( )'
 ```javascript
  (buttonClick) = "changeColor()"
 ```